SomeoneElseOSM/SomeoneElse-style/README.md

 Related are:

 * [mkgmap_style_ajt](https://github.com/SomeoneElseOSM/mkgmap_style_ajt) - similar to "SomeoneElse-style", but for Garmin devices.
 * [SomeoneElse-vector-extract](https://github.com/SomeoneElseOSM/SomeoneElse-vector-extract) - similar to "SomeoneElse-style", but extracting data into a .mbtiles file.
+Some lua code from "SomeoneElse-style" is shared with "SomeoneElse-vector-extract".
 * [SomeoneElse-vector-web-display](https://github.com/SomeoneElseOSM/SomeoneElse-vector-web-display) - similar to "openstreetmap-carto-AJT", but reading data from a .mbtiles file for display in a web page.

 The map style is designed for "England and Wales-based rural pedestrians".
 The example map area also covers Ireland and Scotland.